 - House Brand;

 It was also necessary to gain the confidence of a hostile Joint Partner in Chem-Mart, namely The Pharmacy Guild of NSW.
 This was not easy.
 Manufacturers and suppliers were constantly briefed on progress and of the two hundred and eighty plus suppliers, only two would not support the Scheme.
 However, they did make it excessively difficult to rescue the operation.

 After twelve months, we were successful in selling the new structure to FH Faulding & Co Ltd, and in so doing, repaid all creditors 0.95c in the $, while the share holders received 1/3 of their holding in Faulding Shares, which, within eighteen months with bonus issues and dividends, saw each share holder showing a profit.

 I continued as the Consultant Manager of Faulding Wholesale NSW and finally developed in NSW a National Marketing Office, reporting to the General Manager in South Australia.
 I was also at this time involved with other Consultancies.

 In 1989, we moved to a property on the Hawkesbury River and Stuart retired in order to establish a highly successful turf farm concentrating on developing speciality grasses.
 After three floods in two years, we ceased growing turf, and began our publishing with Ring LEADER in January 1998.
-We then moved to Menangle Park, midway between Camden and Campbelltown, and Stuart passed away in January 2018 from a rare form of dementia.
+Stuart passed away in January 2018 from a rare form of dementia.